-May an employer dismiss an employee for any reason or must there be 'cause'?
+36 May an employer dismiss an employee for any reason or must there be 'cause'?
 How is cause defined under the applicable statute or regulation?

-Austrian law distinguishes between dismissal with notice and dismissal without notice (summary notice - see question 36).
+Austrian law distinguishes between dismissal with notice and dismissal without notice (summary notice; see question 38).
 A dismissal with notice does not require any grounds, but the employer (as well as the employee) must observe either the contractual notice terms or, in the absence of agreed notice terms, the minimum statutory notice terms.
 Under certain circumstances, employees may challenge a dismissal before the courts.
+Under the Austrian Trade Regulation, the employer has the possibility to terminate the employment relationship effective immediately in special cases (eg, disloyalty to the employer, persistent neglect of duties, incompetence with regard to work and falsified qualification, among others).

-35 Must notice of termination be given prior to dismissal?
+37 Must notice of termination be given prior to dismissal?
 May an employer provide pay in lieu of notice?

 A dismissal with due notice (ie, regular termination) requires a prior notice of termination, which has to be received by the other party.
 Unless otherwise agreed upon, the notice does not require written form; oral or conclusive acts are deemed sufficient.
-With respect to white-collar employees, the minimum notice terms for a dismissal by the employer ranges from six weeks to five months depending on the number of years of service.
+With respect to white-collar employees, the minimum notice terms for a dismissal by the employer range from six weeks to five months depending on the number of years of service.
 With respect to blue-collar employees, the minimum statutory (but not mandatory) notice term amounts to 14 days.
 Pay in lieu of notice is only valid if agreed upon by both parties.
 While continuing payments, however, employers may release employees from their duties to work during the notice term.

-36 In which circumstances may an employer dismiss an employee without notice or payment in lieu of notice?
+38 In which circumstances may an employer dismiss an employee without notice or payment in lieu of notice?

 A dismissal without notice requires substantiated grounds.
 A demonstrative enumeration of the causes for summary dismissal exists in the Salaried Employees Act.
 Among these are embezzlement and untrustworthiness, inability to perform promised services or reasonable services with respect to the circumstances, persistent breach of the obligation to work and non-compliance with the employer's orders.
-With respect to blue-collar employees, the Austrian Trade Regulation provides an exhaustive enumeration of circumstances entailing summary dismissal, which includes showing false or falsified qualifications, incompetence with regard to work and drunkenness at work.
+With respect to blue-collar employees, the Austrian Trade Regulation provides an exhaustive enumeration of circumstances entailing summary dismissal, which includes showing false or falsified qualifications, incompetence with regard to work, indecent assault and defamation of the employer, and drunkenness at work.